AkashLak/asksql_markets/README.md

 A GitHub Actions workflow (`.github/workflows/daily_refresh.yml`) runs every weekday at 9 PM UTC (5 PM ET, after US market close):

 1. Downloads the current `markets.db.gz` from the `db-latest` GitHub Release
-2. Runs `daily_refresh.py` — fetches the last 7 days of prices + dividends from yfinance for all 503 tickers (~3–5 min)
+2. Runs `daily_refresh.py` — fetches the last 7 days of prices + dividends from yfinance for all 503 tickers (around 3–5 min)
 3. Compresses and re-uploads the updated database to the `db-latest` release
 4. Pings the Render backend's `/admin/sync` endpoint to hot-swap the live database